buehler/dotnet-operator-sdk/docs/controllers.md

             {
                 Name = $"{entity.Name}-deployment", // Deployment name derived from CR name NamespaceProperty = entity.Namespace(),
-                // Set owner reference so the Deployment is garbage collected when the entity is deleted OwnerReferences = new List<V1OwnerReference> { entity.CreateOwnerReference() }
+                // **IMPORTANT**: Set owner reference so the Deployment is automatically
+                // garbage collected by Kubernetes when the V1Alpha1DemoEntity is deleted.
+                OwnerReferences = new List<V1OwnerReference> { entity.CreateOwnerReference() }
             },
             Spec = new V1DeploymentSpec